Skip to content

 Phase 4 — Input and Injection

-BOLA probe: The cartography node extracts all path parameters from the OpenAPI schema.
-The BOLA squad iterates IDs from 1 to 200 (and UUID patterns where applicable) across every parameterized endpoint, correlating responses to confirm data leakage.
+BOLA probe: The endpoint-mapping stage extracts all path parameters from the OpenAPI schema.
+The BOLA-testing stage iterates IDs from 1 to 200 (and UUID patterns where applicable) across every parameterized endpoint, correlating responses to confirm data leakage.

-JWT manipulation: The auth squad extracts the JWT from an authenticated session, decodes the header, and generates three forged variants: alg=none, HS256 signed with top-100 weak secrets, and an expired token with exp removed.
+JWT manipulation: The authentication-testing stage extracts the JWT from an authenticated session, decodes the header, and generates three forged variants: alg=none, HS256 signed with top-100 weak secrets, and an expired token with exp removed.
 All three are replayed against every authenticated endpoint.

 Mass assignment: Every POST and PUT endpoint receives a request with the documented fields plus a set of privilege-escalation fields (role, is_admin, verified, admin, superuser, permissions, credits, balance).
 The response is compared to a baseline GET for the same resource to detect field persistence.